-The 1984 film The Dungeonmaster (also known as Ragewar: The Challenges of Excalibrate) is a low-budget science fiction film split into segments directed by different directors.
+The 1984 film The Dungeonmaster (also known as Ragewar: The Challenges of Excalibrate) is a low-budget science fiction/horror film split into segments directed by different directors.
 The film was produced by Charles Band.
 The film has become a cult classic.

 A computer programmer named Paul (played by Jeffrey Byron) lives with Gwen, his girlfriend (played by Leslie Wing) and a sentient female computer he built himself and interacts with through an mental interface.
 His girlfriend develops a jealousy of his relationship with the computer (named X-CaliBR8).